gohugoio/hugo/content/hosting-and-deployment/hosting-on-github.md

 ## Assumptions

-The following sections are based on the assumption that you are working with a "Project Pages Site".
-This means that you'll have your Hugo sources and the generated HTML output within a single repository (in contrast, with a "User/Organization Pages Site", you'd have one repo for the sources and another repo for the published HTML files; refer to the [GitHub Pages docs](https://help.github.com/articles/user-organization-and-project-pages/) to learn more).
+The following sections are based on the assumption that you are working with a "Project Pages Site."
+This means that you'll have your Hugo source and the generated HTML output within a single repository.
+In contrast with a "User/Organization Page Site", you're going to have one repo for the sources and another repo for the published HTML files.
+For more information on Organization Pages, refer to the [GitHub Pages docs](https://help.github.com/articles/user-organization-and-project-pages/) to learn more).

 ## Deployment via `/docs` Folder on Master Branch